-- Explain and develop the scientific principles upon which energy and sustainability engineering is based, including those which underpin current technological advances in the sector (C1). - Apply mathematical and computational approaches to analyse and solve engineering components and systems (C2). - Assess and discuss the engineering concept/design/build/test process, including customer requirements, dependencies, assumptions, constraints, uncertainties and creative solutions to problems; also, with recent or planned developments in practice (C5, C6, C7, C9, C12, C13). - Apply practical experience of the concept of fitness for purpose and the separate consideration of innovative design for production, operation, maintenance and disposal of an engineering system to meet future needs (C5, C6, C7, C12). - Apply practical experience of the multi-disciplinary character of engineering and making sound and clear decisions based upon social, environmental/sustainable development, ethical, legal, economic and commercial considerations (C7, C8, C15). - Conform with current technological and manufacturing/operational practice in the engineering industry and with future trends in relevant areas (C4, C7, C13). - Discuss concepts from outside engineering which nonetheless drive engineering practice and business development (C5, C13). - Apply the broad range of management tools and techniques required to create and run an engineering business (C9, C10, C14, C15). - Apply knowledge and understanding, of the type described above, specific to the principles and practice of energy/transport/structure and to design, manufacture, operation and maintenance and extensive awareness of developments in the field (C5, C6, C12, C13). - Assess the energy and sustainability engineering industry as a business enterprise in national and international economies (C5).
+- Explain and demonstrate the scientific principles upon which aerospace engineering is based, including those which underpin current technological advances in the sector (C1).

+- Apply mathematical and computational approaches to analyse and solve engineering components and systems (C2).

+- Assess and discuss the engineering concept/design/build/test process, including customer requirements, dependencies, assumptions, constraints, uncertainties and creative solutions to problems; also, with recent or planned developments in practice (C5, C6, C7, C9, C12, C13).

+- Apply practical experience of the concept of fitness for purpose and the separate consideration of production, operation, maintenance and disposal of an engineering system (C5, C6, C7, C12).

+- Apply practical experience of the multi-disciplinary character of engineering and making decisions based upon social, environmental/sustainable development, ethical, legal, economic and commercial considerations (C7, C8, C15).

+- Conform with current technological, manufacturing and operational practice in the engineering industry and with future trends in relevant areas (C4, C7, C13).

+- Discuss concepts from outside engineering which nonetheless drive engineering practice and business development (C5, C13).

+- Apply the broad range of management tools and techniques required to run an engineering business (C9, C10, C14, C15).

+- Apply your knowledge and understanding, of the type described above, specific to the principles and practice of flight and to aerospace vehicles design, manufacture, operation and maintenance and awareness of developments in the field (C5, C6, C12, C13).

+- Assess the aerospace engineering industry as a business enterprise in national and international economies (C5).